 - To investigate the potential offered by alternative fuels.

-- To ensure effective working relationships are developed and maintained with other groups, both within and external to IATA, particularly relationships with the supplier community and the Commercial Fuel Working Group.
+- To ensure effective working relationships are developed and maintained with other groups, both within and without IATA, particularly relationships with the supplier community and the Commercial Fuel Working Group.

-- To develop work programs and reports to IATA
+- To develop work programs and reports for IATA.

 - With the Commercial Fuel Group, the TFG plans and organizes the bi-annual Aviation Fuel Forum to ensure full airline participation.

 The TFG is composed of IATA members only.
 The number of participants is limited to 14.
 Participants meet in person twice a year at the Fuel Forum and via conference calls once per month.